I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/ns-d3dumddi-d3dddi_multiplane_overlay_group_caps.md

 ## Members

-`MaxShrinkFactor`
+`NumPlanes`

-Specifies the maximum shrink factor that is supported by the overlay planes within the capability group.
+Specifies the number of overlay planes that are supported by the overlay planes within the capability group.

-The shrink factor is the ratio of the final, shrunk overlay plane size to the original size.
-For example, if the original overlay plane is 100 x 100 pixels, a value of 0.25 means that it can be shrunk to 25 x 25 pixels.

-It's not guaranteed that this shrink factor can be applied in all scenarios.
-For example, it might be possible to shrink only one overlay plane out of several using this factor.

 `MaxStretchFactor`